GabDarkos/SeoulBikeData_Python_Coussin_Darcos/README.md

 SeoulBikeData.csv : the dataset we worked on.
 Report_Coussin_Darcos.pptx : a power point explaining our project in every detail.
 Project_Python_Coussin_Darcos.ipynb : our code in Jupyter, with our graphs and models.
-model.pkl : the best model for our data prediction.
+model.pkl : it will be created when you run the Jupyter file (you don't have to do the grid searches that take a lot of time).
 app.py : our Flask application to predict a value of RentedBikeCount with the parameters you entered.
 index.html : the template we used for our Flask application.